 There is a short respite for employers with fewer than 26 employees; the scheduled increases are delayed at each step by one year for such employers.

 Given that overtime claims have continued to proliferate, it is critical for business owners of all sizes to ensure they are compliant with applicable overtime laws.
-Whether you are an employer or an employee, the attorneys at Gehres Law Group have the knowledge and experience to assist in protecting your employment law interests.
+Whether you are an employer or an employee, the attorneys at Gehres Law Library have the knowledge and experience to assist in protecting your employment law interests.
 Contact us for a complementary evaluation to discuss how we can help, or browse our website for more information.

 This article does not discuss minimum wage laws applicable to public employers, which must abide by a more complex set of rules than private employers.